Double Screens, Double Trouble: The Hidden Health Risks of Second-Screening

 Physical Health Risks: Eye Strain, Headaches, and Pain

-There are several risks associated with second-screening, including eye strain, headaches, and pain.
+There are several physical health risks associated with second-screening, including eye strain, headaches, and pain.

 When we engage in second-screening, our eyes are constantly shifting focus between screens, causing strain on the eye muscles.

-This can lead to such as dryness, irritation, and blurred vision.
+This can lead to symptoms such as dryness, irritation, and blurred vision.

 Additionally, the prolonged use of screens can trigger headaches, especially if we’re exposed to bright lights or glare.